WebAssembly/component-model/design/mvp/Concurrency.md

 If the subtask was waiting to start due to [backpressure](#backpressure), the subtask is immediately aborted without running the callee at all, returning cancelled-before-started.
-Otherwise, `subtask.cancel` records the "pending cancellation request" in the subtask and attempts to resume execution in the subtask's component instance in the hopes that the subtask will quickly resolve itself.
-However, if there are no ready threads or, if there are, at least one thread is resumed and then blocks or exits without having resolved the subtask, the host is free to declare that cancellation has blocked.
+Otherwise, `subtask.cancel` records the "pending cancellation request" in the subtask and attempts to resume execution of a cancellable thread of the subtask in the hopes that the subtask will quickly resolve itself.
+However, if no cancellable thread can be resumed (e.g., because another thread holds the component instance's exclusive lock), or if the resumed thread blocks or exits without having resolved the subtask, cancellation blocks.
 In this case, asynchronous calls to `subtask.cancel` will immediately return a "blocked" code and the caller must wait for progress using a waitable set.
 Synchronous calls to `subtask.cancel` simply block until the subtask is resolved.

-The ready threads resumed by cancellation can be ready for all the normal reasons described above (yielding, I/O progress, etc).
-However, implicit threads using the `callback` ABI will *additionally* become ready due to the pending cancellation request itself (as long as the run-to-completion rules mentioned above are satisfied).
-If resumed, the `callback` will be passed a "task cancelled" event code to indicate that cancellation has been requested and that `task.cancel` may be called (instead of `task.return`).
+Currently, only threads that use the `callback` ABI and have returned to their event loop are cancellable, with the cancellation reported as a special "task cancelled" event.
 In the [future](#TODO), before the stackful ABI is released, other cancellation delivery mechanisms will be added so that threads waiting via `waitable-set.wait` can also become ready and receive "task cancelled".
 Until then, `waitable-set.wait` will never return "task cancelled".

 The Component Model does not provide a mechanism to force prompt termination of threads as this can lead to leaks and corrupt state in a still-live component